PoojaBibin27/Bellabeat_Analysis/README.md

 ```

  ![plot-7](https://github.com/user-attachments/assets/398a1b37-4962-4cfa-b880-3e061a408773)
  **Inisght: Usage is pretty low.
-Only 50% use the smart device regularly"
+Only 50% use the smart device regularly**

+ ##Recommendations

+-**Target audience**-

+Primarily, women with full-time jobs (according to the hourly intensity data).

+-**Ideas for the Bellabeat**-

+-Average steps taken below CDC recommended standards.
+So, daily reminders in the form of Text reminders and short form exercise content
+-Wholistic recommendations: Diet, Exercise,Mental Health and Sleep
+-Pre-emptive recommendations to follow a schedule.
+Daily Tracker linked to rewards linked to in-app purchases